Home

 • QRS Complex: Normal in sinus rhythm; may be irregular in atrial fibrillation.

-Clinical Significance Of Sinus Rhythm
+Clinical Significance of Sinus Rhythm

 The clinical significance of sinus rhythm lies in its ability to indicate a healthy and properly functioning heart in normal individuals.
 A stable sinus rhythm ensures the heart's electrical activity is well-coordinated, allowing for adequate blood circulation.